You are using an outdated browser.

 JD Vance made his opinion very clear during the vice presidential debate: Immigrants are to blame for almost all of the country’s ills, including the housing crisis.
 He and Donald Trump have proposed a solution: mass deportation, which they believe would “ease demand” and lower prices.

 This is hardly their first foray into what could loosely be called “housing policy”—Trump and Vance have proposed building on federal lands, as well as rounding up unhoused Americans and putting them in camps outside of metropolitan areas.
 But the mass deportation plan is something the GOP ticket has been starting to push for in recent weeks, and so it is now the pair’s main housing proposal.
-Needless to say, this is not some abstract price lowering tool; there’s no wonkery at work here.
+Needless to say, this is not some abstract price-lowering tool; there’s no wonkery at work here.
 Rather, it’s red meat for a ravenous MAGA base in the form of a violent expulsion of people from their homes.

 By and large, the media has treated a plan that boils down to mass theft as a legitimate policy idea, worthy of being the “other side” of the housing debate.
-During the vice presidential debate, CBS showed a prepared graphic that elevated mass deportation as one more banal housing proposal, elevated as if it was a good-faith argument instead of an economy-cratering act of moral derangement.
-Vance’s refusal to admit Trump lost the 2020 election served as the big headline moment of the debate; despite the media’s voracious demand for policy detail, their mass deportation plan ended up not seizing much attention.
+During the vice presidential debate, CBS showed a prepared graphic that elevated mass deportation as one more banal housing proposal, as if it was a good-faith argument instead of an economy-cratering act of moral derangement.
+Vance’s refusal to admit Trump lost the 2020 election served as the big headline moment of the debate; despite the media’s voracious demand for policy detail, the mass deportation plan ended up not seizing much attention.

 It’s worthy of more scrutiny.
 Even if it weren’t freighted with alarming amounts of bigotry, this is what purports to be the Republican ticket’s serious response to a complicated crisis that affects every state in the nation.
 “Twenty-five million illegal aliens competing with Americans for scarce homes is one of the most significant drivers of home prices in the country,” Vance said with a straight face to viewers.
 That’s not true, but according to the Trump-Vance deportation-as-housing plan, kicking people out of the country would free up so many homes for the rest of the people in the United States that it would significantly lessen the crisis of housing affordability and the limited supply of homes.